2023 Most Popular Mechanical Engineering Bachelor's Degree Schools in New Jersey

 Of the 49 students majoring in ME at Princeton, 69% are male and 31% are female.

-With a ranking of #6, The College of New Jersey did quite well on this year’s most popular schools for mechanical engineering students working on their bachelor’s degree.
-Located in the suburb of Ewing, TCNJ is a public school with a medium-sized student population.
+The College of New Jersey came in at #6 in this year’s edition of the Most Popular Mechanical Engineering Bachelor’s Degree Schools in New Jersey ranking.
+Located in the large suburb of Ewing, TCNJ is a public school with a moderately-sized student population.

 About 22% of the students majoring in ME at the school are women while 78% are male.